Ataraxxia/secure-arch/00_basic_system_installation.md

 ## System bootstraping

+It seems pacman now requires PGP shenaningans, so first of all I had to execute:

+        pacman-key --init
+	pacman-key --populate

 _In the next step it is recommended to install CPU microcode package.
 Depending on whether you have intel of amd you should apend intel-ucode or amd-ucode to your pacstrap_

 My pacstrap presents as follows: